Delete an Azure Active Directory tenant

 |Deprovisioned (30 days after Disabled)||Data deleted (automatically deleted if no other services are in use)|

-You can put a subscription into a Deprovisoned state to be deleted in 3 days using the Microsoft Store for Business admin center.
-This capability is coming soon to Office 365 Admin center.
+You can put a subscription into a Deprovisoned state to be deleted in 3 days using the Microsoft 365 admin center.

-Sign in to the Microsoft Store for Business admin center with an account that is a Global Administrator in the tenant.
-If you are trying to delete the “Contoso” tenant that has the initial default domain contoso.onmicrosoft.com, sign on with a UPN such as firstname.lastname@example.org.
+Sign in to the Microsoft 365 admin center with an account that is a Global Administrator in the tenant.
+If you are trying to delete the “Contoso” tenant that has the initial default domain contoso.onmicrosoft.com, sign on with a UPN such as email@example.com.

-Go to the Manage tab and select Products and Services, then choose the subscription you want to cancel and select Delete.
+Go to the Billing tab and select Products and Services, then choose the subscription you want to cancel.
+After you click Cancel, refresh the page.

-Select Delete subscription to accept the terms and conditions and delete the subscription.
+Select Delete to delete the subscription and accept the terms and conditions.
 All data is permanently deleted within three days.
-You can reactivate the subscription during the next three days if you change your mind.
+You can reactivate the subscription during the three-day period if you change your mind.

 Now the subscription state has changed, the subscription is marked for deletion.
 The subscription enters the Deprovisioned state 72 hours later.